Ngāi Tahu Holdings: PGG Wrightson

 In April 2011, it was reported that Ngāi Tahu had invested a $15,000,000 investment in a joint-venture vehicle with the purpose of owning shares in the agriculture company PGG Wrightson.
 It was later confirmed that Ngāi Tahu had entered into an agreement with Agria Corporation, a Singaporean agriculture company, and New Hope Group, a Chinese investment company, to invest in the vehicle used to take over a 57.68% share in PGG Wrightson.
 Ngāi Tahu holds a 7.09% shareholding in the investment vehicle, Agria (Singapore) Pte Ltd.

-After the deal went through, then Chief Executive Officer of Ngāi Tahu Holdings, Greg Campbell, said, "This is an extremely valuable proposition from a strategic and relationship perspective and it is great to be able to announce this joint venture particularly given the recent tragic events in Christchurch."
+After the deal went through, then chief executive officer of Ngāi Tahu Holdings, Greg Campbell, said, "This is an extremely valuable proposition from a strategic and relationship perspective and it is great to be able to announce this joint venture particularly given the recent tragic events in Christchurch."

 According to the New Zealand Companies Office, Agria Singapore, held a 50.22% shareholding as of December 2016.

 Ngāi Tahu Seafood

 Ngāi Tahu Seafood was established to manage the fishing quota received by Ngāi Tahu following settlement with the Crown in 1992 as a direct consequence of a recommendation by The Waitangi Tribunal.
 Ngāi Tahu Seafood is headquartered adjacent to the International Airport of Christchurch, New Zealand.
 Ngāi Tahu Seafood also holds substantial fishing quotas in rock lobster, pāua, blue cod, Bluff oysters and New Zealand greenshell mussels and a multitude of other species.
-The company have facilities in Bluff, Christchurch, Kaikoura and Picton; and range from simple, wharf-based receiving chillers through to full, export-registered processing plants.
+The company have facilities in Bluff, Christchurch, Kaikōura and Picton; and range from simple, wharf-based receiving chillers through to full, export-registered processing plants.
 Ngāi Tahu Seafood is a major supplier of New Zealand seafood to international and domestic markets, under the TAHU brand.

 In the media

-On 29 August 2007, it was stated that Ngāi Tahu had formed Joint-Ventures in the Chatham Islands, to process Paua, Kina, and Wetfish species, and in China to build up live lobster exports.
+On 29 August 2007, it was stated that Ngāi Tahu had formed Joint-Ventures in the Chatham Islands, to process Pāua, Kina, and Wetfish species, and in China to build up live lobster exports.

 In April 2008, Ngāi Tahu Seafood General Manager Geoff Hipkins travelled to China as a part of the New Zealand delegation to sign the New Zealand-China Free Trade Agreement.
 Whilst there, the goal of Mr. Hipkins was to attempt to find more "ports of call" into the Chinese market.
 He travelled to Shanghai, Beijing, and Wuhan on behalf of Ngāi Tahu Seafood.

 Between 2011 and 2014 Ngāi Tahu started acquiring fishing quotas in South Australia for importation and sale in China.